-Credit unions with assets in excess of \$500 million are required to submit to DICO an updated LCR, NSFR and NCCF template at the end of each financial quarter starting with the credit union's first financial quarter end in 2018.
-In addition to the quarterly submission to DICO, credit unions should be prepared to submit the most recent monthly templates when requested.
+FSRA expects that all CUs operationalize monthly LCR reporting as soon as practical.
+Additionally, credit unions with assets greater than \$500 million are required to submit to FSRA an updated NSFR and NCCF template at the end of each calendar quarter.
+Credit unions should be prepared to submit the NSFR and NCCF templates monthly when requested.